GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `CarouselComponent:` Carousel component that appears on the home screen displaying images chosen by administrators/coordinators.
     - `CodeInputValidation:` Reusable component with 6 boxes for 2FA, both to confirm login and to reset the password.
     - `Filters:` Combinable filters for events, filters to filter by event name, by categories and by dates based on start and end, this filter component is used in CardEvents
+    - `Footer:` Footer that contains information such as: Address, telephone number, links to student areas
     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site.
     - `Inputs:`
         - `InputCheckbox:` Checkbox input that is reusable in code for boolean fields